Tips For A Successful Destination Wedding

 2. Compare Visa Requirements

 Lots of countries have relaxed their visa permissions in order to cash in on revenue from destination weddings, but visas are a factor you’ll want to check in every destination you’re considering.
 Keep in mind that if you’re planning on marrying someone of a different nationality and eventually living in the country where you’re getting married, the requirements may be different than those that usually apply to destination weddings.
+You also need to remember that you’re traveling to the destination as partners and leaving as a married couple.
+This may mean you need a different visa when returning home.
+For example, if you were returning to America from a destination wedding and your partner isn’t an American, you could return with a H4 Visa which is designed for spouses.
 It’s always wise to contact the consulate, if you’re unsure.

 3. Research, Research, Research…and Travel!